 - Management of business and administration of client relationships – we use basic data, financial data, and other service data, including for the processing of invoices, updating of client records, and management of our vendor relationships.
 This processing is necessary to perform our obligations under our contracts with our clients (e.g. issuing and processing invoices) and suppliers (e.g. managing the supply of goods and services to Buzko Krasnov).

 - Providing relevant marketing – we use basic data and device data to communicate with you by providing you with information about our events, seminars, or services, including legal services, legal updates, client conferences or networking events, that may be interesting to you.
 This processing is necessary for our legitimate interest to send you tailored marketing messages, client newsletters, and invitations.

 - Keeping our website and IT systems and processes safe – we use identification data, contact details, financial data, cookie and device data, and other service data.
 It is necessary for our legitimate interests to monitor how our Website is used to detect and prevent fraud, other crimes, and the misuse of our Website.
 This helps us to ensure that you can safely use our Website.

-- Complying with legal or regulatory inquiries and requests – we use identification data, contact details, financial data, cookie and device data, and legal and regulatory compliance data (including for anti-money laundering or fraud detection purposes, statutory returns and fulfillment of Buzko Legal’s ethical obligations).
+- Complying with legal or regulatory inquiries and requests – we use identification data, contact details, financial data, cookie and device data, and legal and regulatory compliance data (including for anti-money laundering or fraud detection purposes, statutory returns and fulfillment of Buzko Krasnov’s ethical obligations).
 This processing is necessary for the purpose of complying with legal requirements that apply to us.

 3. Information Sharing